AudreyS108/CSS-Birthday-Card/README.md

 * A cute embedded "Happy Birthday" GIF inside the birthday card
 * A technical function to "blow out" the birthday candles on the CSS cake when the user clicks on the candle flame (Made using JavaScript and HTML)
 * A birthday message inside the card (removed in this repository for the purpose of privacy and personal reasons.)
+* A seperate information page containing details of the gift.
 __________________________________________________________
 Why Did I Make This Project?
 -